XM Cyber raises $17 million to simulate and remediate cyberattacks

 XM Cyber developed its HaXM platform with a team of more than 30 cybersecurity researchers from Mossad, the Israel Security Agency, and the Israeli Intelligence Corps’ elite Unit 8200, and it leverages a swath of offensive methods to expose a network’s blind spots and autonomously recommend ways they might be fixed.
 It effectively performs the role of so-called red teams, corporate hackers hired to find system exploits and vulnerabilities.
 But unlike most human red teams, HaXM performs audits continuously, finding holes in enterprise networks as they’re rearchitected and updated over time.

 HaXM’s cloud dashboard enables IT teams to “replay” penetration tests in a timeline and see the theoretical damage they caused, such as credentials and data that would have been exposed.
 And last December, XM introduced a solution that can simulate attacks on Amazon Web Services (AWS).
-The plugin audits AWS configurations via AWS APIs and uses that information to calculate different attack vectors, enabling security teams to identify misconfigurations that lead to risks including privileges escalations and access token theft.
+The plugin audits AWS configurations via AWS APIs and uses that information to calculate different attack vectors, enabling security teams to identify misconfigurations that lead to risks including privilege escalations and access token theft.

 XM Cyber claims to have dozens of customers in Europe, Israel, and the United States across a number of industries, including banking, insurance, manufacturing, government, and critical infrastructure.
 It attributes the growth in part to its pandemic response program, which offers extended trial use of its products for large enterprises.